clajiness/qbop/README.md

 # qbop
-A tool for maintaining a forwarded port from ProtonVPN, while keeping OPNsense and qBittorrent in sync.
+A tool for maintaining a forwarded port from ProtonVPN, while optionally keeping OPNsense and qBittorrent in sync.
 The tool offers a simple web UI and API with stats and logging via `http://<host_ip>:4567/`.

 qbop is built with Ruby and available as a Docker image.